 Conclusion

 The use of BBS as an approach within CRTs, because of the focus on the landscape and more salient features, lends itself both to comparison and engagement with broader social issues that a narrower focus on disease specific questions might overlook.
 Disciplinary boundaries are crossed by BBS and can be pushed, and BBS can push theoretical boundaries, but the onus to date has been more on practical outcomes for public health ends.
 The analysis for this article has allowed key premises to emerge, which underscore how the innovation of BBS in relation to CRTs has proven adaptability, speed, multi-disciplinary appeal and communicative ability to bring the collective features of a community into view.
-(Beebe, 2014)(Rowa-Dewar et al., 2008; Skillman et al., 2018)It reminds us of the value of ‘watching’ the local system, the history and the people who live there (Meadows, 2009).
+It fits into a larger body of rapid appraisal approaches that demonstrate that ‘rapid’ does not mean ‘rushed’ (Beebe, 2014) and that ‘rapid can be systematic and rigorous as well as applied (Rowa-Dewar et al., 2008; Skillman et al., 2018).
+It reminds us of the value of ‘watching’ the local system, the history and the people who live there (Meadows, 2009).
 Moreover, it responds to Jane Jacobs who prefaces her seminal book with the request, ‘please look at real cities.
 While you are looking, you might as well also listen, linger and think about what you see’ (1961, p.1).